 Whether you’re a custom countertop manufacturer or installation company, storing large slabs of stone can be difficult.
-Improper storage can lead to costly damage, so find out how to store stone slabs effectively using storage racks from Roura Material Handling.
+Improper storage can lead to costly damage, so find out how to store stone slabs effectively using storage racks and granite racks from Roura Material Handling.

 Issues With Improper Storage

 Despite the durable nature of installed granite and stone countertops, an uninstalled slab is a fragile item.
 Any bending or unsupported weight on the center of a slab can cause it to crack or fracture.
 This not only results in lost value and time, but can also create hazardous conditions for employees who are loading and unloading slabs.

 A slab that is improperly stored may already be structurally compromised without any visible signs.
 Once an employee attempts to move this slab, it may break in half and collapse, resulting in injury.
 An injury is far more concerning than damaged materials, so your storage system should be foremost safe to add and remove slabs.